Gender affirming hormone treatment

-Hormone Replacement Therapy 101 is a simple guide to help you get started on gender affirming hormone replacement therapy (HRT).
+This booklet is a simple guide to help you get started on gender affirming hormones in the simplest way possible.

 Whatever the process in your region, and whatever your age, the first step is usually your GP or sexual health clinic.

 At 2023 there are no official national guidelines, however the commonly used guidelines are called the Guidelines for Gender Affirming Healthcare for Gender Diverse and Transgender Children, Young People, and Adults in Aotearoa New Zealand (2018).